 Ice class refers to the classification given to a cargo ship indicating its ability to navigate through sea ice.
 This classification is crucial for ensuring safe marine operations in polar regions and is assigned by various classification societies or national authorities.

-• Increased Power: For breaking and navigating through ice.
+- Increased Power: For breaking and navigating through the ice.

 The Finnish-Swedish Ice Class Rules are some of the most widely recognized standards.
 They categorize ships based on their ability to navigate through ice.
-Categories range from 1A Super, being the highest and indicating the ability to operate in thick multi-year ice, to Ice Class III for ships that can navigate through minor ice conditions.
+Categories range from 1A Super, which is the highest and indicates the ability to operate in thick multi-year ice, to Ice Class III for ships navigating through minor ice conditions.

 Navigating in icy waters is challenging and requires ships to have design and construction modifications that meet specific requirements related to the ship’s structure, engine capacity, and hull form.
 These ships play a vital role in keeping trade routes open in cold seasons and ensuring that goods can be transported safely in these challenging conditions.